Lee Evans (American football)

-Lee Evans III (born March 11, 1981) is a former American football wide receiver in the National Football League (NFL).
-He was drafted by the Buffalo Bills in the first round (13th overall) of the 2004 NFL Draft and also played for the Baltimore Ravens.
-He played college football at Wisconsin.
+Lee Evans III (born March 11, 1981) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Wisconsin Badgers.
+Evans was selected by the Buffalo Bills in the first round of the 2004 NFL draft with the 13th overall pick.
+He also played for the Baltimore Ravens.

 As the highest drafted receiver for the Bills since Eric Moulds, Evans emerged as a dangerous deep threat for the team.
 He still ranks among the top five receivers in Bills history in terms of receptions, yards, and touchdowns, despite never making the Pro Bowl.

-Early years
+Early life

-Born in Bedford, Ohio, Evans attended Bedford High School in Bedford, Ohio, a suburb located southeast of Cleveland.
+Evans was born in Bedford, Ohio, a suburb located southeast of Cleveland, and attended Bedford High School.
 Evans was also a high hurdler, with personal-bests of 13.59 seconds in the 110 metres hurdles and 37.32 seconds in the 300 metres hurdles.

 College career

-2000 season

-Evans caught 30 passes for 528 yards and 5 touchdowns in his freshman season at Wisconsin.
+Evans caught 30 passes for 528 yards and 5 touchdowns in his freshman season at Wisconsin in 2000.

-2001 season

-Lee Evans put together an incredible season despite having three different quarterbacks (Brooks Bollinger, Jim Sorgi, and Matt Schabert) during the year.
+In 2001, Evans put together an incredible season despite having three different quarterbacks (Brooks Bollinger, Jim Sorgi, and Matt Schabert) during the year.
 Evans caught 75 passes for 1,545 yards (an average of 20.1 yards per reception) and 9 touchdowns.

-2002 season

-Evans tore his ACL in the Spring Game and missed the entire season.
+Evans tore his ACL in the 2002 Spring Game and missed the entire season.

-2003 season

-In Evans's last year at Wisconsin, the star receiver put together a season to remember for the Badgers.
+In Evans's last year at Wisconsin in 2003, the star receiver put together a season to remember for the Badgers.
 He caught 64 passes for 1,213 yards and 13 touchdowns.
-Possibly his finest game as a Badger came in a 56-21 blowout of the Michigan State Spartans: Evans caught 10 passes for 258 yards and 5 touchdowns.
+Possibly his finest game as a Badger came in a 56–21 blowout of the Michigan State Spartans: Evans caught 10 passes for 258 yards and 5 touchdowns.